terrytaylorbonn/terrytaylorbonn.github.io/6-ai-projects.markdown

 This page will focus on **rapidly spinning up practical AI projects**.
 Not “vibe coding,” but efficient, well-designed systems.
 The goal is to use the right techniques and tools to create ("spin up") a viable draft product as quickly as possible, with minimal manual coding.
 I call this **"spin up" coding**.

-My main question is: Will sophisticated AI IDE's and tools get so easy to use that anyone will be able to create custom apps with stunning capability **while maintaining firm control of the codebase?** Even possibly doing this by audio chats with the AI IDE?

 <!-- <img src="/assets/cursor2_render.png" alt="cursor" width="40%"> -->